The Bear Quartet: Adrian Recordings era

 Following the release of Eternity Now, the band stopped releasing music to consider what their next album should be like.
 However, in 2009 they were approached by Adrian Recordings to release a new album, to which they agreed.
 The resulting album was 89, the first of two albums to be released by the Bear Quartet under Adrian Recordings.
 It was released alongside the singles "Millions" and "Carry Your Weight".
 Following the release of 89, the Bear Quartet were nominated for a Grammis award, which they declined, saying they wanted nothing to do with it.
 Alkberg had previously rejected a nomination for a Grammis, saying, "Vi avböjer den här nomineringen.
 Ni kan behålla er skit för er själva." which translates to, "We reject this nomination.
 You can keep your shit to yourself."
 Alkberg said in a letter on the behalf of the Bear Quartet, "Tack men nej tack.
 Vi avsäger oss nomineringen, vi vill inte ha med Er att göra.
 Hoppas Ni respekterar detta.
 Vi tycker att en ursäkt vore på sin plats.
 Säg förlåt.
 Vänligen, the Bear Quartet," which translates to, "Thanks but no thanks.
 We renounce the nomination, we do not want to have anything to do with you.
 Hope you respect this.
 We think an apology would be in order.
 Say sorry.
-Please, the Bear Quartet.”
+Regards, the Bear Quartet.”

 Alkberg later elaborated in an interview that, "Jag visste inget om att Adrian hade anmält oss till Grammisskiten förrän vi hade bestämt oss för att vi inte ville vara med....jag VILL sälja skivor.
 Jag VILL INTE ha med Grammisgalan att göra.
 Man behöver INTE ta det onda med det goda," which translates to: